 Will a play approach prepare my child for kindergarten?

 Preschool is often viewed as a time to prepare children for kindergarten.
-I prefer to shift the focus from “preparing for kindergarten” to “mastering preschool”.
-What does that even mean?
-Isn’t a child who has mastered preschool prepared for kindergarten?
-The answer is a resounding YES!
-If that’s the case, then why does it matter what we call it?
-It matters because the way that your mind and attitude approaches…
+I prefer to shift that perspective—from “preparing for kindergarten” to mastering preschool.
+What does that mean?
+And isn’t a child who has mastered preschool naturally prepared for kindergarten?
+The answer is a resounding yes.
+The distinction matters because how we frame a goal shapes how we approach it.
+When our mindset focuses on what comes next, we can easily overlook…

 Keep Reading